flexbox/github-bootcamp/README.md

-# GitHub Bootcamp for Beginners - A Curriculum
+# GitHub Bootcamp — Curriculum for Beginners

 > A series of **git challenges** with a variety of difficulties for busy developers working in a team.